Keyboarding for Business (3)

 Course covers desktop publishing terminology and concepts to plan, create, and design professional-looking businesses and personal documents.
-Prerequisite: Word1, keyboard speed of 35 wpm.
+Prerequisite: Word, keyboard speed of 35 wpm.

 Touch control of 10-key pad with emphasis on speed and accuracy.
 Addition, subtraction, multiplication, and division techniques used in solving business problems.
 Basic or Business Math recommended first.

 Applying principles of effective communication in written and oral business communication: letters, memos, reports, and presentations.
-Upon completion students should be able to produce effective positive, negative, and routine letters, memos, reports and graphs.
-Prerequisite: BTEC 110 or COMM 101 or ENGL& 101, or instructor permission.
+Upon completion students should be able to produce effective positive, negative, and routine letters, memos, and reports and graphs.
+Prerequisite: BTEC 110 or ENGL& 101, or instructor permission.

-Topics include: professional image and dress, employer expectations, human relations, receptionist techniques, telephone procedures, processing mail, business ethics, job safety, office supplies and equipment, travel and meeting arrangements, reprographics, financial activities, PC cleaning/care, internet and e-mail.
-Prerequisites: a grade of 2.0 in BTEC 110 and BTEC 103 or permission of instructor.
+Topics include: professional image and dress, employer expectations, human relations, receptionist techniques, telephone procedures, processing mail, business ethics, job safety, office supplies and equipment, travel and meeting arrangements, reprographics, financial activities, PC cleaning/care, internet and email.
+Prerequisite: grade of 2.0 in BTEC 110 or instructor permission.

 Hands on approach to intermediate through advanced level of Microsoft Excel spreadsheet.
 A variety of business applications are used during the course.
 Prerequisite: Excel I or instructor permission.